Set Up Enterprise Sign-In using AD FS 3.0

 - Outgoing Claim Type – E-mail Address

-- Use the drop-down menu and select Transform an Incoming Claim menu, then click Next.
+- Use the drop-down menu and choose Transform an Incoming Claim menu, then select Next.

 - Use the following settings: